 Is capicola healthy?

-Capicola is a high-protein meat option with many vitamins and is very low in carbs.
+Capicola is a protein-rich choice with lots of vitamins and minimal carbs.
 Capicola is packed with niacin, iron, thiamine, phosphorus, potassium, selenium, choline, zinc, and vitamins B6, B1, D, B2, B3, and B12.
 Unfortunately, this type of meat is high in cholesterol and saturated fat.

 Can I eat prosciutto raw?